AGhost-7/RealmsOfTrinityTracker/readme.md

 This is nothing more than a scrapper which runs every 20 minutes.
 Used to track player activity at realmsoftrinity.com.

+## Todo
+* Add activity logging.
+* Add account table, containing last_login, and first_login.